Dreaming381/Latios-Framework-Documentation/Transforms/QVVS Transforms V2 Design Discussion.md

 ### `Reading Local Transform`

-To read a local transform, we need an entity’s `WorldTransform` and `RootReference` as read-only Then we also need a way to look up the `EntityInHierarchy` buffer as read-only.
+To read a local transform, we need an entity’s `WorldTransform` and `RootReference` as read-only.
+Then we also need a way to look up the `EntityInHierarchy` buffer as read-only.

 Entities 1.4.2 doesn’t have `IAspect` support, so we’ll need a way to guarantee